domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 How do fruit flies get everywhere when food is left out?
 Drosophila are like macro-level bacteria--they are ubiquitous.
 An adult (including a pregnant female) drosophila cannot fit through a window screen.
 My theory: Baby fruit flies enter and mate, or the pregnant female lays eggs on the window screen (ha!).
 Dunno--probably neither, cuz I'm not an expert.
 And, where do Drosophila go to die when you finally rob them of their sustenance and they starve?
 Have you ever seen a dead Drosophila corpse with no explanation except likely starvation?
 Do they turn cannibalistic at some point?
 Sometimes desparate times do call for desparate measures.

 It is kind of freaky: I have noticed that my percentage of used memory (out of the total available free memory) hosted by a cloud email provider has correlated exactly with my age.
-I am not sure what it means but it has been going on for many years.
-I dunno--if, all of a sudden, my % used starts rapidly approaching 100%, I may start worrying about my general well-being (time to get a primary care doctor and a checkup!).
+I am not sure what it means, but it has been going on for many years.
+I dunno--if, all of a sudden, my used % starts rapidly approaching 100%, I may start worrying about my general well-being (time to get a primary care doctor and a checkup!).

 Games involve an awful lot of probabilities and random sampling.